Cubic graphs and the golden mean: Transitive TLF-planar graphs

-Using a similar argument for even blocks based on (b) above, the effects of two even blocks cancel each other, and we may therefore remove any even number of even blocks from $w$ without altering the aggregate difference.
-After performing these reductions, we obtain from $w_1$ a reduced word $w_2$ with the form either H$^a$VH$^b$ or H$^a$VH$^{2r}$VH$^b$ where $a \ge 0$, $r \ge 1$, $b \ge 0$.
-Each of these cases may be considered separately to obtain the lemma. \end{proof}
+Using a similar argument for even blocks based on (b) above, the effects of two even blocks cancel each other, and we may therefore remove any even number of even blocks from $w'$ (with a single V remaining) without altering the aggregate difference.
+After performing these reductions, we obtain from $w'$ a reduced word $w''$ with form H$^a$VH$^b$, H$^a$VH$^{2r}$VH$^b$, or H$^r$, where $a \ge 0$, $r \ge 1$, $b \ge 0$.
+We consider each of these cases separately.

+Let $\De$ denote the difference (in absolute value) between the numbers of left and right turns, and write $(\,)_m$ for a sequence of length $m$.
+Each turn of $w''$ is related to its previous turn according to \eqref{eq:rule2}.
+Therefore, once the first turn of $w''$ is determined, the rest follow by sequential application of \eqref{eq:rule2}.
+The first turn depends on the character (V or H) prior to $w''$, but its value is immaterial to the value of $\De$.
+We may therefore choose the previous character arbitrarily.